laiaga/owasp-zap/README.md

-This is a fork of [NHSBSA/owasp-zap](https://github.com/nhsbsa/owasp-zap), all I have doneis change the parent image, from owasp/zap2docker-weekly to owasp/zap2docker-stable.
+# This is a fork of [NHSBSA/owasp-zap](https://github.com/nhsbsa/owasp-zap)

+All I have done is change the parent image, from owasp/zap2docker-weekly to owasp/zap2docker-stable.

 Here is the original README :

-# NHSBSA Docker Build Files: owasp-zap
+## NHSBSA Docker Build Files: owasp-zap

 This docker file is basically a wrapper of `owasp/zap2docker-weekly`.
 For more information about the upstream images, see this wiki entry: